-This is one of those classic dishes that are common in many regions of the Americas because of their universal appeal and the common Iberian heritage in Latin American countries.
-(Other dishes that share this distinction with Arroz con Pollo include Picadillo, Empanadas, and Rice Pudding.)
+This classic dish appears throughout many regions of the Americas because of its universal appeal and the Iberian heritage shared among Latin American countries.
+Other dishes with similar distinction include picadillo, empanadas, and rice pudding.

-Several countries have a clearly discernable version of Chicken With Rice.
-In Peru, for example, the rice is cooked with lots of cilantro and the chicken is in intact pieces, while in Costa Rica the chicken is shredded and the dish is served with potato chips.
+Several countries produce a clearly differentiated version of arroz con pollo (ah-ROHS cohn POH-yoh).
+In Peru, for example, the rice contains plentiful cilantro and the chicken comes in intact pieces; in Costa Rica, they use shredded chicken and serve the dish with potato chips.

-- 3 tablespoons of vegetable oil or pork lard
+- 3 tablespoons vegetable oil or pork lard

-- 1/2 cup chopped fresh green chile (seeds and veins removed)
+- 1/2 cup chopped fresh green chilies (such as poblano, seeds and veins removed)

-- 2 cloves of fresh garlic, peeled and chopped
+- 2 cloves fresh garlic (peeled and chopped)

 - Salt to taste

-Heat the oil or lard in the bottom of a large pot.
-Sautee the chopped onions and chile over medium-high heat for a few minutes.
-Add the rice and continue to cook, stirring frequently, for about one minute, until the rice becomes translucent.
+- Heat the oil or lard in a large pot or Dutch oven over medium-high heat.
+Saute the onions and chilies for 2 to 3 minutes, or until they turn fragrant.
+Add the rice and cook it, stirring frequently, for about 1 minute, until it turns translucent.

-Add the chicken and garlic to the mixture and cook for about 2 more minutes.
-Pour in the broth, tomato puree, and salt (amount will vary according to how much salt is already in the chicken broth) and bring the mixture to a boil.
-As soon as it boils, reduce the heat so that the liquid is barely simmering.
+- Add the chicken and garlic and cook it for about 2 more minutes, stirring once or twice.
+Pour in the broth, tomato puree, and salt and bring the mixture to a boil.
+Reduce the heat immediately until the liquid barely simmers.

-Cover the pot and let it simmer for about 25 minutes without removing the lid.
-Take the pan off the heat and let it sit-still without taking the lid off—for at least 5 more minutes (or up to half an hour).
+- Cover the pot and let it simmer undisturbed for 25 minutes.
+Take the pan off the heat and let it sit, without lifting the lid, for an additional 5 minutes (or up to half an hour).

-Serve your delicious Arroz con Pollo with a garnish of chopped onion, cilantro or diced chiles, if you like.
+- Serve arroz con pollo with a garnish of chopped onion, cilantro, or diced chilies.

-Don’t hesitate to add a good handful of chopped veggies to this dish (carrots, peas, green beans, etc.) for added color, flavor, and nutrition.
+Add a handful of veggies (carrots, peas, green beans, etc.) when you add the broth for extra color, flavor, and nutrition.

-Add a little bit of achiote paste to your Arroz con Pollo to give it a nice yellow color.
+Add a little bit of achiote paste to your arroz con pollo to give it an appealing yellow color.

-Vary the type of chile pepper or bell pepper used—try a red pepper instead of a green one.
+Vary the type of chili pepper or bell pepper used—try a red pepper instead of a green one.

 Edited by Robin Grose